 a group of people descended from a common ancestor

 Race, as a concept that we utilize now, is an invention from the 17th-19th centuries.
-Scientists and philosophers began to organize the world’s knowledge in a systematic way without particular reference to religion or traditional philosophy, and this included the physical traits of human beings.
+Scientists and philosophers during that era began to organize the world’s knowledge in a systematic way without particular reference to traditional philosophy or religion, and this included the physical traits of human beings.
 They defined race in relation to those physical features.

 Scientific American notes that in the 21st century “the mainstream belief among scientists is that race is a social construct without biological meaning.”